HL7/davinci-deqm/input/pagecontent/gaps-in-care-reporting.md

 Actual gaps in care can adversely affect member outcomes, and lack of awareness that care was provided can contribute to unnecessary costs.
 Identifying, anticipating, and communicating gaps in care between involved actors, at the point of care, is critical for providing opportunities to improve quality of care.

 Research has shown that care gaps can be both harmful and costly when they are not properly managed.
 For example, not managing specific aspects of chronic diseases (e.g., hemoglobin A1C control with respect to diabetes management) can lead to serious complications and escalate healthcare costs.
 Resolving gaps in care is important to payers, providers, and the patients they serve.
 Performing care that resolves gaps in care can positively influence patient health and improve quality scores and reimbursement under risk-sharing arrangements.
-Gaps in Care may exist for several reasons.
+Gaps in care may exist for several reasons.
 The following are some common scenarios where an actual or potential gap may exist.

  - Recommended care was not provided
  - Recommended care was provided but not documented where expected